 Circumcision is the process where the foreskin surrounding the end of the penis is removed.
-While the procedure is most commonly performed during childhood, more and more adult men have opted to get circumcised in recent years for a variety of reasons, including religious, medical, and cosmetic/aesthetic.
+While the procedure is most commonly performed during childhood, more and more adult men in Los Angeles have opted to get circumcised in recent years for a variety of reasons, including religious, medical, and cosmetic/aesthetic.

 The procedure for a medical or cosmetic adult circumcision is fairly straightforward.
-A urologist performs the circumcision on an outpatient basis, which typically takes between 30 to 45 minutes, with the option for light sedation or a local anesthetic.
+A urologist performs the circumcision on an outpatient basis in Los Angeles, which typically takes between 30 to 45 minutes, with the option for light sedation or a local anesthetic.
 The most common method used is the freehand cut, which uses two incisions, followed by suturing the edges of the skin.

 Potential Health Benefits of Circumcision